apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Zelenskyy says he's thinking of dismissing Ukraine’s top military officer**
+**Sources - Bobby Witt Jr. agrees to 11-year, $288.8M deal with Royals**

-You can read more about it [here](https://apnews.com/article/russia-ukraine-war-528cc86dc13bfae79fea8dda3e819f40).
+You can read more about it [here](https://www.espn.com/mlb/story/_/id/39464757/sources-bobby-witt-jr-agrees-11-year-2888m-deal-royals).

 ## Requirements
 - Python 3.8